Chick-fil-A Font: Introduction

 - Handwritten Calligraphy Style

-The font is a cursive script typeface that copy hand-drawn lettering.
-This gives it a personal friendly and approachable feel reinforcing the brand’s emphasis on customer service and hospitality.
+The font is a cursive script typeface that copies hand-drawn lettering.
+This gives it a personal, friendly, and approachable feel, reinforcing the brand’s emphasis on customer service and hospitality.

 - Bold and Flowing Strokes